-Another critical aspect in the use of high-fidelity simulations to model dynamic stall phenomena is the difference present between numerics and experiments.
-If other numerical approaches are considered, such as unsteady Reynolds-Averaged Navier-Stokes (RANS) models and hybrid RANS/LES techniques, an even larger number of works is present in literature~\citep{Kim2016, Karbasian2016, Khalifa2021, Khalifa2023, Geng2018, Zanotti2013, Zanotti2014a, Zanotti2014b, Avanzi2022, Avanzi2021, Gardner2020, Baldan2024a, Baldan2024b}.
-Most of this works conclude that the discrepancies between experimental data and numerical simulations rely on the adopted turbulence model to close the RANS system.
+A large number of contributions in the open literature rely on the Unsteady Reynolds-Averaged Navier-Stokes (URANS) models and hybrid RANS/LES techniques to study dynamic stall~\citep{Kim2016, Karbasian2016, Khalifa2021, Khalifa2023, Geng2018, Zanotti2013, Zanotti2014a, Zanotti2014b, Avanzi2022, Avanzi2021, Gardner2020, Baldan2024a, Baldan2024b}.
+Most of these works conclude that the discrepancies between experimental data and numerical simulations rely on the adopted turbulence model to close the RANS system.
 A vast number of turbulence models have been adopted ranging from one equation Spalart-Allmaras formulation~\citep{Spalart1992} to full Reynolds stress model (RSM)~\citep{Launder1975}, and including the well-known $k-\epsilon$~\citep{Launder1974} and $k-\omega$ SST~\citep{Menter1994}.
-Also, transition models are leveraged, for instance the recent $k-\omega$ SST with intermittency equation~\citep{Menter2004}.
+Also, transition models are included, for instance, the recent $k-\omega$ SST with intermittency equation~\citep{Menter2004}.
 Regarding hybrid strategies, common choices are detached eddy simulations (DES)~\citep{Spalart1997} and their improved versions (DDES, IDDES).
 More recent approaches are scale adaptive simulations (SAS)~\citep{Menter2010} and stress-blended eddy simulations (SBES)~\citep{Menter2018}.